Healing Emotional Wounds: From “Never Got” to “Never Lost”

 The Story of “I Never Got What I Needed”

-“I did not receive the love and emotional safety I needed, so something in me is missing.
+“I didn’t receive the love and emotional safety I needed, so something in me is missing.
 I have to earn love and worth through what I do and who I am with.”
+Maybe some part of that feels familiar.

 How This Story Shows Up Now